brunorijsman/rift-python/doc/negative-disaggregation-feature-guide.md

 a distance-vector protocol south-bound.
-One consequence of that is that the RIFT routing tables typically contain host /32 (for IPv4) or /128 (for IPv6) routes for all south-bound traffic, and only default 0.0.0.0/0 and ::0/0 routes for all north-bound traffic.
+One consequence of that is that the RIFT routing tables typically contain host /32 (for IPv4) or /128 (for IPv6) routes for all south-bound traffic, and only fabric default routes for all north-bound traffic (typically 0.0.0.0/0 and ::0/0, but it could be something more specific as well).

 The following figure shows typical RIFT route tables in a small 3-level fat tree topology.
 The leaf nodes contain only a single north-bound default route.
 The superspine nodes contain